Rickshaw Run Sri Lanka

 Temporary Sri Lankan Driving License

-Always make sure your travel insurance covers you for driving three-wheeled auto-rickshaws and nothing about your license invalidates your policy.
+Always make sure your travel insurance covers you for driving three-wheeled auto-rickshaws and nothing about your domestic license, or the locally issued Sri Lankan driving permit, invalidates your policy.

 Travel & Medical Insurance